 Special Note: Air brake check procedures vary from vehicle to vehicle and different drivers may have learned different procedures; however, all procedures are designed to confirm that the correct safety devices operate at the appropriate times as the air pressure drops from "normal" to "very low."
 Not all valves will pop out, but an audible discharge of air should be recognizable.
+The "Air Brake System Check" must be done correctly and in order (Leak Down, Low Air Alarm and Tractor Protection Valve) to pass the skills test.
+WHEN THE VALVE "POPS" THE TEST IS OVER.

-If the forget to turn the key "on", but recognizes the mistake before you complete the check, you will be permitted to start the procedure over.
+If you forget to turn the key "on", but recognize your mistake before you complete the check (valve pops), you will be permitted to start the procedure over.